Camille Mitchell

-Camille Janclaire Mitchell is an American-Canadian actress, writer and director.
+Camille Mitchell is an American-Canadian actress, writer, and director.

+Biography

-Born in Los Angeles and raised in Canada, she is the daughter of Cameron Mitchell and trained at the University of British Columbia, Vancouver and at The Royal Central School of Speech and Drama, London.
+Camille Mitchell was born in Santa Monica, California.
+She is the daughter of Cameron Mitchell.
+She was raised in Canada.

+Mitchell trained at the University of British Columbia, Vancouver and at The Royal Central School of Speech and Drama, London.
 She studied documentary filmmaking at Capilano University and pursued her MFA at Loyola Marymount University's School of TV and Film.

-Her work onstage, including leading roles at the Shaw and Stratford Festivals, has been critically acclaimed and she won one of Canada's Jessie Awards for her performance as Ariel in The Tempest.
+Mitchell's work onstage, including leading roles at the Shaw and Stratford Festivals, has been critically acclaimed, and she won one of Canada's Jessie Awards for her performance as Ariel in The Tempest.

+In 2018, Mitchell received a Leo Award nomination for her recurring role on ABC's "Somewhere Between".

+In 2019, Mitchell received a Leo for Best Guest Performance by a Female in a Dramatic Series for her performance in "Van Helsing: I Awake".

+In 2021, Mitchell received a 2021 Leo Award nomination for Best Performance by a Guest Star in "Ships In The Night".

-A 2025 Leo Award Nominee for Best Performance in "My David", she is perhaps best known on television for her role as Sheriff Nancy Adams on Smallville, for which she was nominated for a Leo Award for Best Supporting Performance by a Female in a Dramatic Series.
-She also received a 2021 Leo Award nomination for Best Performance by a Guest Star in "Ships In The Night".
-For her recurring role on ABC's "Somewhere Between", she received a 2018 Leo Award nomination and she was nominated for a 2019 Leo for Best Guest Performance by a Female in a Dramatic Series for her performance in "Van Helsing: I Awake".
-As a writer/director, her short films, A Mother's Love and "By The Fountain" have earned several international accolades, including the Best Drama Award at the London Short Film Festival.
+In 2025, Mitchell was a Leo Award Nominee for Best Performance in "My David".
+She is perhaps best known on television for her role as Sheriff Nancy Adams on Smallville, for which she was nominated for a Leo Award for Best Supporting Performance by a Female in a Dramatic Series.

+As a writer/director, two of her short films, A Mother's Love and By The Fountain, have earned several international accolades, including the Best Drama Award at the London Short Film Festival.